Belarus protesters gather in Minsk districts, dozens arrested | DW | 29.11.2020

 Thousands of opposition protesters are staging a series of smaller rallies across Minsk in an attempt to evade authorities cracking down on mass gatherings.
 At least 100 people have been detained.

-Belarusian authorities arrested dozens of people taking part in anti-government protests in Minsk and other cities on Sunday.
+Belarusian authorities have arrested dozens of people taking part in anti-government protests in Minsk and other cities.

 Massive demonstrations against President Alexander Lukashenko have rocked Belarus since August, when the strongman leader claimed victory in widely disputed polls.